Infected Joint Replacement

 Knee and hip replacements are two of the most commonly performed elective operations.
 For the majority of patients, joint replacement surgery relieves pain and helps them to live fuller, more active lives.
 Despite extensive attempts to decrease infection rates, approximately 1% (1 in 100) of all hip and knee replacements may become septic.
-These joint infections (also known as periprosthetic joint infections) can be very challenging to treat and require extensive experience, resources, and diligence.
+This is known as a joint replacement infection (also known as periprosthetic joint infections) and can be very challenging to treat plus require extensive experience, resources, and diligence.

 Joint replacement infections are caused by bacteria which our immune system is designed to destroy, however, it cannot attack bacteria growing on nonorganic metal and plastic joint implants.
 Left undisturbed, bacteria can multiply and develop into an infection.